MomsFriendlyDevCo/O/README.md

 Profile options
 ===============
-All settings are stored in `~/.o` and are in a simple INI format with each profile specified as the group.
+All settings are stored in `~/.o` (which can be overwritten with `.o` in the current working directory).
+All files are in a simple INI format with each profile specified as the group.
 The `global` group functions as the defaults for each subsequent profile. `default` is used when no specific profile is specified in the `O` environment variable.

 Profiles are loaded in the following order with successive profiles overwriting the settings of the earlier ones: